Thursday, May 21, 2026

 Financial inducements have also advanced sustainability.
 Incentives make sustainability compelling to business owners and stakeholders.
 This has augured action independent of an organization’s understanding of climate science or concerns about the ways their business activities contribute to environmental degradation.

-profit as an inducement to action.
+Profit is an inducement to action.
 There is arguably no faster way to hasten the spread of sustainability than through incentivizing action from the business community.
 This can go a long way to encourage responsible action.
+Some businesses, particularly small businesses often see sustainability as a daunting challenge.
+For these organizations, we need to speak the language of short-term self-interest.
+This moves us in the right direction and offers measurable benefits.

 “Climate change poses a severe risk to global economic stability,” said World Bank Group President Jim Yong Kim in a news release, adding, “We believe it’s possible to reduce emissions and deliver jobs and economic opportunity, while also cutting health care and energy costs.”